-As per Rice Architecture policy, you will be making PDFs of your boards and submitting them to your studio instructor by 5pm, at which point plotting is allowed only during assigned studio times.
-You should begin creating your PDFs well before pencils down in case you have any problems with your files.
-See Owlspace Resources for instructions to create your PDF.
+As per Rice Architecture policy, you will be making PDFs of your boards and submitting them to your studio instructor by 5 p.m. on the Monday of jury week, at which point plotting is allowed only during assigned studio times.
+You should begin creating your PDFs well before Pencils Down in case you have any problems with your files.
+Instructions on how to create your PDFs will be emailed before Pencils Down.